LucasRKrueger/RPG_game/README.md

 # THE GAME

-It's a RPG game that I'm developing because I love games and I want to improve my c++ knowledge before start developing games with technologies like Unreal Engine or Unity
+It's a RPG game that I'm developing because I love games and I want to improve my c++ knowledge before start developing games with technologies like Unreal Engine

 # THIS GAME ISN'T READY YET